WheteThunger/MonumentAddons/README.md

 1. Install the plugin and grant the `monumentaddons.admin` permission to admins or moderators (not to normal players).
 2. Go to any monument, such as a gas station.
 3. Aim somewhere, such as a floor, wall or ceiling.
 4. Run the `maspawn <entity>` command to spawn an entity of your choice.
 For example, `maspawn modularcarlift.static`.
+Alternatively, if you are holding a deployable item, you can simply run `maspawn` to spawn the corresponding entity.

 This does several things.
 - It spawns the entity where you are aiming.